“What you think it is?”

 “He ‘us stuck.”

 The grinder continued to work, occasionally spitting out a feather or a fine mist of blood.
 The body was almost gone already, ankles the only thing sticking out.
-Mickey looked at the tub by the spout and saw it was almost full of a fine pink ground.
+Mickey looked at the tub by the spout and saw it overflowed with a fine pink ground.

 He worked up a smile.
 “Hey Arnie.”

 “How’s the restaurant?”
 Mickey asked.
 He was nervous, and reached for small talk as his shield.
-He made his way behind the butcher counter, wiping his hands on his apron out of habit.
+He made his way behind the counter, wiping his hands on the thick cloth of his apron out of habit.

 Ah shit, thought Mickey.
 He glanced toward the back room.